The Risks of Digital Fingerprinting

 The chances of someone using the same programs on the same hardware in the same time zone with the same settings… You get the idea.
 Once they piece the digital details of your fingerprint together, they can precisely identify you.
 They can even track you across multiple browsers once your profile is built up.

-How They Dust For (Digital) Fingerprints?
+How Do They Dust For (Digital) Fingerprints?

 Remember that social media quiz you took to determine what kind of garlic bread you are?
 Yeah, they collected personal data from that.
 While some of your fingerprints are from third parties gathering data in good ol’ cookie fashion, there are several other means as well.